Manage Inventory Locations

 GET /v2/inventory_locations

-To see which inventory warehouse is associated with a specific inventory location, add the inventory_location_id
+To see which inventory warehouse is associated with a specific inventory location, add the inventory_location_id to the endpoint path.

 GET /v2/inventory_locations/{inventory_loation_id}